PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 20:21:54
+Last updated: 2024-04-02 20:22:29
-Random Quote: Science investigates; religion interprets.
-Science gives man knowledge which is power; religion gives man wisdom which is control. - Martin Luther King Jr.
+Random Quote: Life's most persistent and urgent question is, 'What are you doing for others?' - Martin Luther King Jr.